Cost disease socialism: Hearing aids

 As of 2022, 37.5 million people in the United States have hearing loss but only 20% use a hearing aid.
 Senator Bernie Sanders added a provision to the Build Back Better Plan to increase government subsidy for hearing aids.
 The plan did not pass, and Hammond, Takash, and Teles criticized the plan, saying that "socializing costs while restricting supply will produce greater inflation".
-Later that year, United States president Joe Biden signed an executive order allowing hearing aids for hearing loss diagnosed as less than severe to be sold over the counter without a prescription, which is expected to result in 63 million dollars per year in savings for consumers on hearing device products.
+Later that year, United States president Joe Biden signed an executive order allowing hearing aids for hearing loss diagnosed as less than severe to be sold over the counter without a prescription, which was expected to result in 63 million dollars per year in savings for consumers on hearing device products.

-Secondary education
+Post-secondary education

-In 2017, the New York Federal Reserve found that when subsidy of student loans was increased, 60% of the increase translated directly into tuition fee hikes, without any change in the secondary education that students were receiving.
-The Niskanen Center holds that supply of essential goods is often constrained by regulation; critics, such as Noah Smith, cite that overregulation is not a complete explanation of why higher education is so expensive.
-Aside from the supply, the quality of secondary education needs to improve for it to be worthwhile.
+In 2017, the New York Federal Reserve found that when subsidy of student loans was increased, 60% of the increase translated directly into tuition fee hikes, without any change in the post-secondary education that students were receiving.
+The Niskanen Center holds that supply of essential goods is often constrained by regulation.
+Aside from the supply, the quality of post-secondary education needs to improve for it to be worthwhile.
 At for-profit colleges, students who complete their degrees earn $3,500 to $4,000 more on average per year.
-Students who started secondary education without necessarily finishing it had on average a negative salary change, perhaps because dropping out of college is a negative signal on a resumé.
-A study found that increases in the cost of providing secondary education from 2003 to 2013 were largely driven by increases in the numbers of non-teaching student services and administrative staff at schools.
+Students who started post-secondary education without necessarily finishing it had on average a negative salary change, perhaps because dropping out of college is a negative signal on a resumé.
+A study found that increases in the cost of providing post-secondary education from 2003 to 2013 were largely driven by increases in the numbers of non-teaching student services and administrative staff at schools.